 HIPAA for Business Associates: Understanding the Basics

 3. Business Associate Agreement

 A BAA serves as a written agreement between a covered entity and a business associate.
 The legal document outlines the obligations of both parties to ensure the maximum protection and proper handling of PHI.
-Disregarding the provisions of a BAA can lead to lawsuits and HIPAA violations.
+Disregarding the provisions of a business associate agreement can lead to lawsuits and HIPAA violations.

+HIPAA for Business Associates: Understanding the Basics